Sahibzada-A/Sahibzada-A/README.md

 # Welcome to My Open Source AI Hub

-Welcome to my new GitHub account dedicated to **open source software** and the **democratization of AI access** around the globe.
+Welcome to my new GitHub account dedicated to **open source software** and the **democratization of AI access** around the globe via Singularity Research Labs (a collection of the brightest minds across the world).
 I've put repositories on here that I have been working on over the last 2 years.

 ---
 ### About Me